-Empowering student leaders is essential to achieving APPAM's mission of improving public policy and management by fostering excellence in research, analysis and education.
+Empowering student leaders is essential to achieving APPAM's mission of improving public policy and management by fostering excellence in research, analysis, and education.
 Learn more about how students can get involved in APPAM below.

-The Policy Council works on behalf of thousands of APPAM members to improve public policy and management by fostering excellence in research, analysis and education.
+The Policy Council works on behalf of thousands of APPAM members to improve public policy and management by fostering excellence in research, analysis, and education.
 The Policy Council is the association’s main governing body, or its Board of Directors.
 Serving on the Policy Council is one of APPAM’s ultimate honors because of the responsibilities it confers.
 Policy Council leaders set the organization’s overall agenda and execute its strategic plan.

-Two seats for student members of APPAM are available on the Policy Council.
-The two seats are staggered, and one of the current two students members will complete their term and rotate off the Policy Council at the end of the year.
+Two seats on the Policy Council are for student members of APPAM.
+The two seats are staggered, and one of the current two student members will complete their term and rotate off the Policy Council at the end of the year.
 Candidates for Student Representative must be nominated and selected for the Policy Council.

 Current Student Representatives: